Codey-LAB/WP-AI-HUB/README.md

 This project is dual licensed under : Apache-2.0 [LICENSE] + ESOL[ESOL]-1.1 —
 > by © Volkan Kücükbudak for a more secure internet.

-### Note:
+##### Note
-This plugin is not perfekt and must be seen as a test of AI Coding and Human interaktivity.
-If its usefull, send feedback, if i will use it for wordpress i do not know but i jnow whats needed in web :P here an boilerplate from AI for AI orchestret by a Wannabe Professor :D
+This plugin isn't perfect yet and should be considered a test for AI programming and human interaction.
+If you like it, I'd love to hear your feedback.
+I'm not sure yet if I'll use it for WordPress, but I know what's needed on the web :P Here's an AI code boilerplate for AI Orchestrat from a wannabe professor :D